 - 1. The input is N science frames which must all have the same exposure time. - 2.
 Prepares the science frame(s) in PRE format. - 3.
 Performs optional master bias and master dark correction on each science frame. - 4.
 Detects cosmic rays on each science frame using Laplacian edge detection. - 5.
-If there is more than one input science frame, then they are combined into a single frame using the median (stack-method = median) or sigma-clipped mean (stack-method = mean). - 6.
+If there is more than one input science frame, then they are combined into a single frame using the median (stack-method = median) or sigma-clipped mean (stack-method = mean, see 11.23). - 6.
 Determines and subtracts the inter-order background from the combined science frame. - 7.
 Divides the master flat frame into the combined science frame. - 8.
 If sky-subtract = TRUE, then the recipe determines and subtracts the sky background from the combined science frame. - 9.
-Rectifies the combined science frame on an order by order basis. - 10.
+Rectifies each sky-subtracted science frame order by order and do the wavelength calibration, thus passing from pix-pix coordinates to wavelength-spatial coordinates. - 10.
 Uses standard extraction to extract the spectrum on the rectified orders. - 11.
 Merges the 1D (and 2D) spectra into a single spectrum. - 12.
 Flux calibrates the 1D (and 2D) spectra.